White Zimbabweans: Discrimination

-After the beating to death of a prominent white farmer in September 2011 near Harare, the head of the Commercial Farmers' Union Charles Taffs decried the attack, saying that its white members continued to be targeted with violence without protection from the government.
+After the beating to death of a prominent White farmer in September 2011 near Harare, the head of the Commercial Farmers' Union Charles Taffs decried the attack, saying that its White members continued to be targeted with violence without protection from the government.
 The Commercial Farmers' Union also rejected a report from the police which claimed the farmer was killed during a robbery and argued it was part of a recent pattern of political violence and that the authorities were deliberately failing to arrest and prosecute those behind the attacks.

 In 2012, Genocide Watch declared that the violence against Whites in Zimbabwe was a stage 5 (of 10) case of genocide.

-Violence and intimidation against the white community has also spilled into suburban and urban districts and whites have been the target of a degrading campaign by the Zimbabwean State media throughout the 2000s.
+Violence and intimidation against the White community has also spilled into suburban and urban districts and Whites have been the target of a degrading campaign by the Zimbabwean State media throughout the 2000s.
 Several state newspapers referred to White Zimbabweans as "Britain's Children" and "settlers and colonialists".
 In 2006, Several White Zimbabweans living in the affluent Harare suburb of Borrowdale were evicted from their homes because of their proximity to Mugabe's new home in the area.
-In April 2007, it was reported that 100 mostly white youths were arrested during a police paramilitary raid at Borrowdale's Glow nightclub, before being transported in two police buses and detained in the downtown central police station.
-In a statement, the Zimbabwean police said that the raid was part of a crackdown on underage drinking in bars and beer halls, although eyewitnesses reported that several of the youths were beaten by police while others among the detainees said they witnessed white females being separated into different groups where they were threatened with rifles, slapped by police officers and denied phone calls to relatives after the raid.
+In April 2007, it was reported that 100 mostly White youths were arrested during a police paramilitary raid at Borrowdale's Glow nightclub, before being transported in two police buses and detained in the downtown central police station.
+In a statement, the Zimbabwean police said that the raid was part of a crackdown on underage drinking in bars and beer halls, although eyewitnesses reported that several of the youths were beaten by police while others among the detainees said they witnessed White females being separated into different groups where they were threatened with rifles, slapped by police officers and denied phone calls to relatives after the raid.

 In September 2014, Mugabe publicly declared that all White Zimbabweans should "go back to England", and urged Black Zimbabweans not to lease agricultural land to White farmers.

-In August 2017, Mugabe declared that people who had murdered white farmers would not face prosecution.
-That same year, he also encouraged Zimbabwean youths at a government rally to forcibly occupy white farms in Mashonaland East and drive the farmers away.
+In August 2017, Mugabe declared that people who had murdered White farmers would not face prosecution.
+That same year, he also encouraged Zimbabwean youths at a government rally to forcibly occupy White farms in Mashonaland East and drive the farmers away.

 Prominent White Zimbabwean opposition politicians such as Roy Bennett and David Coltart have been targets of racially motivated threats and electoral violence.

-More recently, international commentators have noted that the Zimbabwean government under Emmerson Mnangagwa has softened its attitude to White Zimbabweans and attempted to court support among the white community.
-After coming to power, Mnangagwa said he would financially compensate white farmers whose land had been confiscated by the state and claimed he would no longer address land reform policy through racial lines, describing it as an "outdated" practice.
+President Emmerson Mnangagwa softened the government's attitude to White Zimbabweans and attempted to court support among the White community.
+After coming to power, Mnangagwa said that he would financially compensate White farmers whose land had been confiscated by the state.
+He rejected any further pursuit of land reform along racial lines, describing it as an "outdated" practice.
 Compensation payments began in 2025.
+In 2026, the government committed to returning around 840 seized properties previously held by Black farmers and around 400 owned by White farmers.